frederic-perez/AmE-dictionary/data/dictionary.md

 __camper shell__
 __camper van__ _n_ (camping van) A motor caravan.
 __camper__ _n_ :five::camera::hammer: (campers) _Cars, trailers, boats & campers $45/month._
-__campground__ _n_ :three: An area used for setting up a camp or holding a camp meeting. _Leave the campground cleaner than you find it._ _Inshallah was a campground for indians, most likely Tonkawas but also possibly Comanches._
+__campground__ _n_ :four: An area used for setting up a camp or holding a camp meeting. _Leave the campground cleaner than you find it._ _Inshallah was a campground for indians, most likely Tonkawas but also possibly Comanches._
 __camphor__ _n_ :two::hammer:
 __campier__ _adj_ _Campier presentations._
 __campiest__ _adj_ _Birdcage was probably Nichol’s campiest comedy._